 This EMS has been prepared in accordance with Condition 1, Schedule 5 of Development Consent (SSD-6764).
-Table 2 presents the EMS specific requirements and indicates where they are addressed within this EMS.
+Table 3-2 presents the EMS specific requirements and indicates where they are addressed within this EMS.
 Other statutory and Development Consent (SSD-6764) requirements are shown in Appendix 1.

-Table 2: Development Consent EMS Requirements
+Table 3-2 Development Consent EMS Requirements

-Development Consent (SSD-6764) Condition EMS Section Environmental Management Strategy The Applicant must prepare an Environmental Management Strategy for the development to the satisfaction of the Secretary, and carry out the development in accordance with this strategy.
-The strategy must: (a) be submitted to the Secretary for approval prior to carrying out any development under This EMS Section 1.2 this consent; (b) provide the strategic framework for environmental management of the development; (c) identify the statutory approvals that apply to the development; (d) describe the role, responsibility, authority and accountability of all key personnel involved in the environmental management of the development; This EMS Section 3.0 & Appendix 1 & 2 Section 7 (e) describe the procedures that would be implemented to: keep the local community and relevant agencies informed about the operation and environmental performance of the development; receive, handle, respond to, and record complaints; resolve any disputes that may arise during the course of the development; respond to any non-compliance; respond to emergencies; and Section 6.0 Section 4.0 Section 4.0 Section 4.0 Section 4.0 (f) include: copies of any strategies, plans and programs approved under the conditions of this consent; and a clear plan depicting all the monitoring required to be carried out under the conditions of this consent.
-Section 3.10 Appendix 3
+Development Consent (SSD-6764) Condition EMS Section Environmental Manager ment Strategy prepare an Environmental Management Strategy for the development he Secretary, and carry out the development in accordance with this must: This EMS (a) be submitted to the this consent; Secretary for approval prior to carrying out any development under Section 1.3 (b) provide the strategic development; framework for environmental management of the This EMS ' ' approvals that apply to the development; Section 3.0 & Appendix 1 & 2 sponsibility, authority and accountability of all key personnel involved in nanagement of the development; Section 7 (e) describe the procedu ures that would be implemented to: 0 11 0000 • nmunity and relevant agencies informed about the operation and rmance of the development; Section 6.3 & 6.5 receive, handle, resp pond to, and record complaints; Section 6.6 resolve any disputes s that may arise during the course of the development; Section 4.0 respond to any non- compliance; Section 4.0 & 6.1 respond to emergen cies; and Section 4.0 (f) include: copies of any strate consent; and egies, plans and programs approved under the conditions of this Section 3.10 a clear plan depictin this consent. ng all the monitoring required to be carried out under the conditions of Appendix 3